syncfusion-content/winui-docs/winui/Masked-TextBox/Mask-Types.md

 ---
 layout: post
-title: Mask types in WinUI Masked TextBox control | Syncfusion
+title: Mask types in WinUI MaskedTextBox control | Syncfusion
-description: Learn more about the various mask types available in the Masked TextBox (SfMaskedTextBox) control, including Simple and RegEx, and how to use them effectively.
+description: Learn more about the various mask types available in the MaskedTextBox (SfMaskedTextBox) control, including Simple and RegEx, and how to use them effectively.
 platform: WinUI
 control: SfMaskedTextBox
 documentation: ug
 ---

-# Mask types in WinUI Masked TextBox
+# Mask types in WinUI MaskedTextBox

 Each [MaskType](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.SfMaskedTextBox.html#Syncfusion_UI_Xaml_Editors_SfMaskedTextBox_MaskType) has different set of mask elements that are combined to form a mask expression.
 Based on the complexity and usage, mask types are classified as,